-Adapted from chapter 16 of our chairman Dr. Stephen D. Mumford’s seminal book, The Life and Death of NSSM 200: How the Destruction of Political Will Doomed a U.S. Population Policy (1996).
-The book is available at Kindle here, and is available to read for free here.
+This excerpt has been adapted from Chapter 16 of our Chairman Dr. Stephen D. Mumford’s seminal book, The Life and Death of NSSM 200: How the Destruction of Political Will Doomed a U.S. Population Policy (1996).
+The book is available at Kindle here and to read for free here.

 Since I began my study of the Roman Catholic Church, as it relates to population growth control, some 26 years ago, I have been amazed at the intensity of Vatican activity in the U.S. On numerous occasions, I have observed some activity (usually but not always a political activity) that did not seem reasonable.
 I would be offered explanations which, upon reflection, would not hold water.
 When I’ve explored these things, I would often find the Church deeply involved, seeking some gain or other.

 In the U.S., the Catholic Church is a $200 billion operation, composed of millions of highly organized workers with an intense sense of mission, a long history of political manipulation, and a superb track record of getting their way.
 Before I began my study, I had a very different idea of what church and religion meant, having been raised as a Methodist.
 I was completely unprepared for what I found.
 Many of the tears in America’s social fabric are the result of Vatican attempts to advance its power, control, influence, wealth or security—at the expense of Americans and American institutions.
 Rarely was there evidence of Vatican involvement in these activities on the surface, but upon probing, the role of the Vatican became evident.
 Usually it also became evident that considerable effort had been made to mask the fact that the Vatican was a significant actor.
 But before presenting specific instances of such activities, a question should be considered.